mrsharpoblunto/junkship.net/_posts/2012-06-25-beachballs-in-space.markdown

 I also found that this technique can be used for any roughly circular surface details.
 One such is case is generating impact craters on the surface of rocky planets.
 The general process is the same, except that instead of rotating texture lookups, one uses the voronoi map to adjust the heightmap data to produce circular surface indentations.

 ![image](/assets/images/news/WY0-d8lDykqqOpiNIKQG2A.jpg)

-<font size="2">The craters in this image are produced by using a voronoi map to adjust the heightmap.</font>

 There are a bunch of other uses I can see this technique being useful for such as adjusting the strength of night time lightmaps on planetary surfaces to create cities, or varying diffuse colors on procedural planetary textures to create ‘biome’ type effects.